 Because of that, we recommend using your $50 Chase Sapphire Preferred hotel credit at hotels not associated with a large chain like Marriott, Hyatt, Hilton, IHG, etc. where you would be forgoing elite benefits or the ability to earn points by booking through Chase.

-You won’t be forgoing any elite benefits for booking, and it can help reduce your overall cost.
+You won't be forgoing any benefits for booking, and it can help reduce your overall cost for a fantastic property.
+This is of course just one example of thousands.

-The new $50 Chase Sapphire Preferred hotel credit is a great benefit – especially on a card with an annual fee of only $95.
-If you held the Sapphire Preferred before August 16, 2021, you’ll get your credit on your next card renewal date.
+The $50 Chase Sapphire Preferred hotel credit is a great benefit – especially on a card with an annual fee of only $95.
+It renews each year on your card member anniversary (when your $95 annual fee hits).

-Maximize the credit by using it for stays at independent properties that are not a part of a large hotel group where it is possible to use other points or earn and use elite status benefits.
+Maximize the credit by using it for stays at independent properties that are not part of a large hotel group where it is possible to use other points or earn and use elite status benefits.
+But no matter how you use it, just be sure to use it each year!
+Any unused balance will not carry over to the next year.